GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 - [Registered for a developer account](#register-for-a-developer-account)
 - [Created an application](#create-applications)
 - [Filled strategy configurations in oxTrust](#fill-strategy-details), including a logo image as described [here](#providers-logo-image)

+### Test the new strategy

+You can follow the same instructions given in section ["Setting up social login for an app with Passport"](#test).